setyobagus01/jobslisting/README.md

 ## About project

-Create job listing using github jobs API, just side project for learning
+Create job listing using github jobs API, just side project for learning porpuse